-With less than 1% of ASB customers' payments being made by cheque, ASB is phasing out cheques as a payment option.
-A number of other New Zealand banks have also indicated their intention to phase out cheques during 2021.
+With less than 1% of ASB customers' payments being made by cheque, ASB has now phased out cheques as a payment option.
+A number of other New Zealand banks have also phased out cheques during 2021.

 Most of our customers now prefer the convenience, simplicity, and security of using online and mobile payment options, which are more secure and processed faster than cheques.